DeepStateMap.Live: Map characteristics

-On 2 July 2024, a major update to the map was launched nicknamed "DeepStateMap 2.0", which included a graphics update, added an offline mode, ability to toggle animations to reduce loading times, ability to draw on the map, ability to use keyboard shortcuts on computers, new weapons to view the range of, and the ability to copy coordinates by clicking on the center of the map.
+On 2 July 2024, a major update to the map was launched nicknamed "DeepStateMap 2.0", which included a graphics update, added an offline mode, ability to toggle animations to reduce loading times, ability to draw on the map, ability to use keyboard shortcuts on computers, new weapons of which to view the range, and the ability to copy coordinates by clicking on the center of the map.

 Versions

 Deep State UA launched their first mobile version of the map on Google Play on 2 March 2023.
 While the release was intended to be done alongside an app for iOS, the organization faced difficulties with Apple, as they claimed the map had characteristics which could be offensive against Russians.
 Despite this, the map released on iOS about two months later on 29 April.

 On 4 November 2024, Deep State UA launched an interactive map to track the voting results in each state during the 2024 US presidential election in real time.
 On 22 April 2025, an interactive map of Crimea was released to showcase the liberation of the Taurida Soviet Socialist Republic by the Ukrainian People's Army and Imperial German Army in April 1918 from the Bolsheviks during the Crimea Operation.